 - 20:00: Common causes that contribute to acne

 - 21:00: How does Acne Develop?

 - 23:33: Natural Ways to Treat and Prevent Acne

 - 28:17: All natural Face Cleanser

 Facts about acne

-- The worst times to get a pimple or a zit is before a date, a wedding day, picture day, job interview, running into an ex or prom night.
+- The worst time to get a pimple or a zit is before a date, a wedding day, picture day, job interview, when you run into an ex or prom night.

-- 80% of adult acne occurs in women.
+- Eighty percent of adult acne occurs in women.

-- Teens, aged 14 to 18 years old and adults aged 19 to 40 years old are most likely to get acne.
+- Teens aged 14 to 18 and adults aged 19 to 40 are most likely to get acne.

 - Babies between 0 and 2 years are also prone to baby acne, and this is because the hormones secreted by the mom could actually cause pimples in babies.
 Also, yeast colonizes on the skin of the babies as well, so that could also cause acne in babies.

 - If you have 20 - 100 whiteheads or black heads, 15 to 50 inflamed bumps, or 30 to 125 total skin lesions, you have moderate acne.

 - Ninety-six percent of people believe that there is no cure for acne, which is false.

 - Teens and people using medications such as steroids are the biggest population of people getting acne.